11010010-sudo/Nvidia-NeMo-Jetson-Installation/README.md

     sudo apt-get install python3-pip
 ```

-### Start to Build Pip Packages That are Not Present in The NeMo-toolkit
+### Start Building Pip Packages That are Not Present in The NeMo-toolkit
 ```python
     pip install testresources
     pip install setuptools